lakshman5876/lakshman5876.github.io/index.md

 <img src="/assets/main/profile.jpg" alt="" style="float: left; width: 80px;height: 106px;margin-right: 10px;"/>
 Welcome to my **Android Apps site**.
 This site is a simple portal to my apps on the Google play store.

-Get some stats for Signal strength, Speed, Networks, Storage space and GPS[Speed/Compass/signal] with an intutive UX.
+Get some stats for Signal strength, Speed, Networks, Storage space, Compass and GPS Accuracy with an intutive UX.
 Also a flexible queue based Music player app for those of you who want to have more control over their music

 <i>Lakshman</i>
 <div style="clear: left;"/>